 Pros of laser pointers

-This might sound surprising, but laser pointers actually have a number of advantages for cats.
-Pure entertainment is the obvious one, so we won’t talk about that.
+This might sound surprising, but laser pointers actually have a number of advantages for cats, beyond pure entertainment.

 Felines are among nature’s best hunters.
-Their inborn hunting instincts remain partially rudiment when they are kept strictly indoors where they can’t hunt their prey and work for their food on daily basis.
-Laser pointers actually stimulate these hunting instincts more than you know.
+Their inborn hunting instincts remain in place even when cats are kept strictly indoors and can’t hunt their prey or work for their food on a daily basis.
+Laser pointers stimulate these hunting instincts.

-Your kitty can play on its own, but nothing will substitute a nice play session, in which you’re involved too.
+Your kitty can play on its own, but nothing will substitute for a nice play session in which you’re involved too.
 Playing together offers a chance for proper bonding with your pet, regardless of the type of toy you’re using.

-And yes, the same goes for laser pointers.
-Even though the cat’s senses will be occupied with the moving dot, it still knows that you’re there and you’re paying attention to it.
+And yes, that goes for laser pointers.
+Even though the cat’s senses will be occupied with the moving dot, it still knows that you’re there, paying attention to it.
 Moreover, laser pointers are the purr-fect toy for those afternoons when you’re too lazy to play with your pet more actively.

-In fact, it’s so easy and entertaining that some interactive pet cameras like Petcube have built-in laser chaser games to keep your feline pal occupied while you’re away from home and it’s all alone.
+In fact, it’s so easy and entertaining that some interactive pet cameras like Petcube have built-in laser chaser games to keep your feline pal occupied while you’re away from home.

 Now that you’ve learned the basic advantages of using laser pointers when playing with a cat, let’s focus on their downsides.